wlockwood/lits/devnotes.md

-# Capstone Intro

-Concept: Local face, emotion, and quality tagging
+# LITS: Local Image Tagging and Search
+Concept: Locally-run NN tagging for images.
+To eventually include faces, emotion, quality, and more

 ## Minimum viable product
 Facial recognition for running in bulk across many images on your local machine.
 An interface for putting names to face groups (many face versions that are all the same person)

-## Name ideas
-* LFEQTI ("ell-FEKT-ee") : Local face, emotion, and quality tagging for images
-* LNNIT ("lin-nit"): Local Neural Network Image Toolkit
-* LITWAI ("Lit-why"): Local Image Tagging
-* ITG:  Image Tag Generation
-* LITS: Local Image Tagging and Search

-Let's go with LITS.

 # Development Steps
 * Read image tags